 Sino-German Environmental Partnership

 On behalf of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) the Sino-German Environmental Partnership project advises the Chinese Ministry of Ecology and Environment (MEE) and the China Council for International Cooperation on Environment and Development (CCICED) on topics of air pollution prevention and control and integrated permitting.

 The objectives are as follows:

-- MEP: Support the Department of Total Pollutants Control of MEP with the elaboration of a regulatory framework for environmental protection in industrial installations with the help of an integrated permitting system.
+- MEE: Support the Department of Total Pollutants Control of MEE with the elaboration of a regulatory framework for environmental protection in industrial installations with the help of an integrated permitting system.
 The measures/ activities to achieve the objective are, inter alia, the provision of European and German expertise during study tours, workshops, trainings and expert discussions.